 Four species of Entamoeba are morphologically indistinguishable, but molecular techniques show that they are different species:

 E. dispar (harmless colonizer, more common)

 E. bangladeshi (less common, uncertain pathogenicity)

 Amebiasis is caused by E. histolytica and tends to occur in regions with poor socioeconomic conditions and poor sanitation.
 The parasite is present worldwide, but most infections occur in Central America, western South America, western and southern Africa, and the Indian subcontinent.
-In developed countries (eg, US), most cases occur among recent immigrants and travelers returning from endemic regions.
+In countries with sanitary food and water supplies (eg, US), most cases occur among recent immigrants and travelers returning from endemic regions.

 Worldwide each year, an estimated 50 million people develop amebic colitis or extraintestinal disease, and as many as 100,000 die.

 The motile trophozoites feed on bacteria and tissue, reproduce, colonize the lumen and the mucosa of the large intestine, and sometimes invade tissues and organs.
 Trophozoites predominate in liquid stools but rapidly die outside the body and, if ingested, would be killed by gastric acids.
 Some trophozoites in the colonic lumen become cysts that are excreted with stool.

 E. histolytica trophozoites can adhere to and kill colonic epithelial cells and polymorphonuclear leukocytes (PMNs) and can cause dysentery with blood and mucus but with few PMNs in stool.
 Trophozoites also secrete proteases that degrade the extracellular matrix and permit invasion into the intestinal wall and beyond.
 Trophozoites can spread via the portal circulation and cause necrotic liver abscesses.
 Infection may spread by direct extension from the liver to the right pleural space, lung, or skin, or rarely through the bloodstream to the brain and other organs.